 I’m an advocate for “real” motherhood.

-From the moment I became a mother, I realized that the things women know about the reality of motherhood are seriously lacking.
+When I became a mother, I realized that the things women know about the reality of motherhood are seriously lacking.
 We live in a culture where the ugly truths of motherhood are either glossed over or avoided entirely and replaced with staged images of what motherhood “ought to” look like.
 I knew from the beginning of my motherhood journey, after suffering from scary postpartum depression and a myriad of other issues no one ever talked about, that I did not want to play into the false and unreasonable expectations placed upon moms.
 Instead, I chose to use whatever voice I had to tell about the realities of motherhood, as dirty or ugly or imperfect as they were.
 I wanted to make sure that other moms out there weren’t blindsided, as I was, thinking they must be doing something wrong.